 So, what is a mobile hotspot, and can your phone do this?

 A mobile hotspot is basically your own personal Internet hub—created through your smartphone.
 With the touch of a few buttons, you can activate this feature on your Android or iPhone, creating a secure Internet connection for your laptop, tablet, or other phones that you allow to access it.
 Why is this such a big deal?
-You’ll never have to scramble to find public Wi-Fi access again, which (aside from being a pain) can also leave your devices vulnerable to hackers.
+You’ll never have to scramble to find public, free Wi-Fi access again, which (aside from being a pain) can also leave your devices vulnerable to hackers.
 “Mobile hotspots are great to use to keep your information out of prying hands when you’re working remotely,” says Burton Kelso, a technology expert based in Kansas City, Missouri.
-Don’t miss these other tricks to keep yourself from getting hacked online.

 There is one downside, though: Using your phone as a mobile hotspot (also called Wi-Fi tethering) will drain the life out of your battery, as well as eat up your data usage.
 While most plans allow usage in your monthly plan up to a specified limit, other plans do not, especially those with unlimited data.
 As a result, you will have to add it as a feature and pay extra.
 But you can cut down costs as well as save your battery if you use this feature sparingly and only turn it on when you need it.